 The MBU Story

 MBU is a small, coeducational university offering a range of degree programs from bachelor to doctoral.
 We serve a vibrant student population on our main campus in historic Staunton, Virginia.
-A cutting-edge health sciences campus in Augusta County, programs for online study, and regional advising centers throughout Virginia are also part of the university.
+The cutting-edge Murphy Deming College of Health Sciences branch campus in nearby Fishersville, programs for online study, and regional advising centers throughout Virginia are also part of the university.

 MBU offers unique opportunities for our students to become leaders in the classroom, community, workplace, and in their own lives.
 In 1977 Mary Baldwin was the first college in Virginia to create a program for women and men to earn their degrees later in life.
 With the opening of our college of health sciences in 2014, we established one of the first dozen doctoral programs of occupational therapy in the nation.
 In 2017 we expanded on our long tradition of student-centered excellence to welcome our first residential men to campus.
 MBU also offers special residential programs open only to women, including the Program for the Exceptionally Gifted and the Virginia Women’s Institute for Leadership.

 We’re seeking forward-thinking women and men to join us at Mary Baldwin University in the beautiful Shenandoah Valley of Virginia.
 Together, our students, faculty, staff, and alumni create a community dedicated to bringing out the best in small, private education.

 Mary Baldwin empowers leaders to pursue lives of purpose in a changing world.

 As a distinctive small university committed to its rich heritage as an inclusive, women-centered liberal arts college, Mary Baldwin fulfills its mission by providing undergraduate, graduate, and professional education to a diverse population of women and men.
 It emphasizes high ethical standards and the development of critical, creative, and reflective reasoning as the foundation for fulfilling, engaged, and meaningful lives.